Adroiti/docs-for-code-review-tools/Cppcheck/bitwiseOnBoolean.md

 ## Description

-Boolean variable `varname` is used in bitwise operation.
+Boolean variable is used in bitwise operation.
 Did you mean `&&`?

 ## Further Reading